 The Healing Place is a 214-bed residential recovery facility.
-It was brought to Richmond in 2005 when the Richmond Task Force on Homelessness identified a major need for addiction recovery resources for homeless men in Richmond.
-Similar programs exist in Louisville, KY, Raleigh, NC and Huntington, WV.
-The Task Force chose the Healing Place model based on:
+The Healing Place was brought to Richmond in 2005 when the Richmond Task Force on Homelessness identified a major need.
+CARITAS partners The Jenkins Foundation toured programs around the country and discovered a successful Healing Place program exist in Lousiville, KY.
+They chose to invest in the Healing Place model based on:

 The Healing Place provides a pathway to recovery for men struggling with drug and alcohol addiction.
 Our long-term, nationally recognized program is a place where hope is found and change happens.
 Our goal is to reach the most vulnerable members of our community, to provide a pathway to recovery, and to restore their dignity and place in society.